xwmx/nb/README.md

   --title     Print the title of the note.

 Description:
-  Show a note.
-Notes in text file formats can be rendered or dumped to standard output.
+  Show a note or notebook.
+Notes in text file formats can be rendered or printed to standard output.
 Non-text files will be opened in your system's preferred app or program for that file type.

   By default, the note will be opened using `less` or the program configured in the `$PAGER` environment variable.
 Use the following keys to navigate